Last updated: July 2023

 What can businesses do to reduce energy consumption?

-It doesn’t matter whether you’re a company of one or a large office block with over a thousand staff – saving energy isn’t difficult if you make small adjustments to your business.
+It doesn’t matter if you’re a company of one or a large office block with over a thousand staff – saving energy isn’t difficult if you make small adjustments to your business.
 While some of these energy saving tips might require a little bit of expenditure, even changes in attitude toward energy consumption can make a huge difference.
 Let’s take a look at some simple ways you can keep those bills down:

 Upgrade your electronics with energy-efficient models

 Tempting as it may be to outfit your business with older electronics, you need to keep in mind that these will often be woefully inefficient compared to their modern equivalents.
-If you’ve kitted out your office with old CRT monitors because they were going for a song, you may get some severe buyer’s remorse when you see how much they cost to run.
+If you’ve kitted out your office with old CRT monitors, you may get some severe buyer’s remorse when you see how much they cost to run.
 Compared to modern LCD displays, CRT monitors can use three times the amount of power and their running costs will quickly add up if you’ve got an office full of them.
 It’s not just computer monitors you need to think about though.
 Office kitchens can be full of old, inefficient appliances like fridges, microwaves and kettles that see a lot of heavy use throughout the day.
 Take a look at the equipment you’re currently using and compare their running cost against a new model – you might be able to save a substantial amount of energy by upgrading.